-Collaborativ Exceeds Expectation ve and Communicative Meets Expectation Working Towards Expectation Communication: Expression of ideas through various mediums Consistently maintains purpose and audience interest Ideas are thoroughly developed and well supported Employs sophisticated language and/or images to convey intended message Maintains purpose and audience interest Ideas are developed and supported Employs language and/or images to convey intended message Does not maintain purpose and audience interest Ideas lack development and/or support Language and/or images do not convey intended message Collaboration: Working together with a common purpose Contributions to group tasks are consistent, resourceful, and meaningful Consistently respects different points of view and learns from others.
-And Consumer Science, Math, Mus.
-Contributions to group tasks are resourceful and meaningful Generally respects different points of view and learns from others.
-Does not contribute to group tasks in a resourceful or meaningful manner Does not respect different points of view and/or learn from others.
+Collaborative and Communicative Exceeds Expectation Meets Expectation Working Towards Expectation Communication: Expression of ideas through various mediums Consistently maintains purpose and audience interest Ideas are thoroughly developed and well supported Employs sophisticated language and/or images to convey intended message Maintains purpose and audience interest Ideas are developed and supported Employs language and/or images to convey intended message Does not maintain purpose and audience interest Ideas lack development and/or support Language and/or images do not convey intended message Collaboration: Working together with a common purpose Contributions to group tasks are consistent, resourceful, and meaningful Consistently respects different points of view and learns from others. tasks are resourceful and meaningfulGenerally respects Does not contribute to group tasks in a resourceful or meaningful manner Does not respect different points of view and/or learn from others.